-- The high voltage system and high voltage capacitor may remain powered for up to approximately 10 minutes after the vehicle is shut off.
-Personal Protective Equipment (PPE) must always be worn when touching or working on high voltage components to avoid risk of electrical shock and severe personal injury or death. - The high voltage battery retains high voltage at all times.
-PPE must always be worn when touching or working on high voltage components to avoid risk of electrical shock and severe personal injury or death. - A ground fault monitor continuously monitors for high voltage leakage to the metal chassis while the vehicle is running.
-If a malfunction is detected, the HPCM (hybrid powertrain control module) will illuminate the hybrid system warning lamp in the instrument cluster.

-The high voltage battery relays (SMR1 and SMR2) will automatically open to stop the electrical flow in a front, side or certain rear collisions that are sufficient enough to activate the supplemental restraint system (SRS).
+- The high-voltage system and high-voltage capacitor may remain powered for up to approximately 10 minutes after the vehicle is shut off.
+Appropriate Personal Protective Equipment (PPE) must always be worn when touching or working on high-voltage components to avoid risk of electrical shock and severe personal injury or death. - The high-voltage battery retains high-voltage at all times.
+Appropriate PPE must always be worn when touching or working on high-voltage components to avoid risk of electrical shock and severe personal injury or death. - A ground fault monitor continuously monitors for high-voltage leakage to the metal chassis while the vehicle is running.
+If a malfunction is detected, the HPCM (hybrid powertrain control module) will illuminate the hybrid system warning lamp in the instrument cluster. - The high-voltage battery relays (SMR1 and SMR2) will automatically open to stop the electrical flow in a front, side or certain rear collisions that are sufficient enough to activate the supplemental restraint system (SRS).

-2-6 High Voltage Circuit Shut-Off System
+2-6 High-voltage Circuit Shut-Off System

-This vehicle is equipped with a system to shut off the current from the Li-ion battery by the following methods:
+This vehicle is equipped with a system to shut off the current from the high-voltage battery by the following methods:

-Service plug Positioned in the right rear area of the Li-ion battery, this plug shuts off the output of high voltage when manually removed.
-System main relays (located in the high voltage battery) Controlled by the ignition switch, these relays are powered by the 12V system and shut off high voltage from the Li-ion battery.
-Emergency shut-off system In the case of a collision (front and side collisions in which the air bags are deployed, certain rear collisions) or certain system malfunctions this system is designed to shut off the high voltage from the Li-ion battery.
+Service plug Positioned on top of the high-voltage battery, this plug shuts off the output of high-voltage when manually removed.
+System main relays (located in the high- voltage battery) Controlled by the ignition switch, these relays are powered by the 12-volt system and shut off high-voltage from the high-voltage battery.
+Emergency shut-off system In the case of a collision (front and side collisions in which the air bags are deployed, certain rear collisions) or certain system malfunctions this system is designed to shut off the high-voltage from the high-voltage battery.